 Displays the contents of the non-volatile memory, if present and valid.
+The non-volatile memory stores the configuration information in the terminal server in text form as configuration commands.

-show controllers {serial | mci}
+show controllers {serial | token | mci}

 Displays current internal status information for different interface cards.
-Use the keywords mci or serial to display the information about those cards.
+Use the keywords mci, serial or token to display the information about those cards.